antunjurkovic-collab/dual-native-pattern/WHITEPAPER.md

 Representations (e.g., JSON MR, Markdown/TCT MR, additional HR views) are identified by **profiles** and bound to the same MR snapshot (CID).
 Each view carries its own integrity information and supports zero-fetch style revalidation in its chosen transport.

 This "style-agnostic" framing allows teams to standardize identity, versioning, safety, integrity, and discovery once, then expose that same content plane through REST, RPC, GraphQL, or other styles as needed.

+#### 2.5.1 Relationship to MCP and Agent-to-Agent Protocols

+Dual-Native complements emerging agent protocols such as the Model Context Protocol (MCP) and other A2A (agent-to-agent) systems.

+- MCP focuses on **tooling and invocation** (how agents call capabilities).
+- Dual-Native focuses on **content state** (how resources are identified, versioned, and safely mutated).

+An MCP server can expose Dual-Native resources as tools:

+- **DNC** entries become discovery/listing tools.
+- **MR reads** become resource retrieval tools, with CID used for caching across invocations.
+- **MR writes** become mutation tools that require a validator (CID) and return `newCid` on success.

+This allows agents to use MCP for orchestration, while relying on Dual-Native for a consistent, conflict-safe content plane.

 ### 2.6 Dual-Native vs REST, GraphQL, and RPC (Informative)